Logo

 SPKR

-SPKR provides a Pulse Width Modulated version of the signal on Tip and Ring allowing connection of a speaker to the modem to monitor modem operations.
+SPKR provides a Pulse Width Modulated version of the signal on Tip and Ring.
+This allows use of a speaker with the modem to monitor modem operations.
 The signal on SPKR is controlled by the ATL and ATM commands.

 9